scribe-security/docs/docs/how-to-run-scribe/valint/slsa.md

     or
 ​
     - Separate the creation of the Provenance document to a different pipeline, preferably on a separate build service.
-        - Expose to this pipeline only the secret materials used for siging the Provenance document.
+        - Expose to this pipeline only the secret materials used for signing the Provenance document.
         - Either create or verify the Provenance document content on this pipeline.
 In the case of verifying, verify all possible fields of an in-pipeline-generated Provenance document with data collected directly from the build platform, or from other trusted sources.
 - Isolate, and verify the isolation of the build pipeline from other pipeline runs:
     - Verify not using caches, volumes shared with other pipeline runs.